rzshrote/pybrops/README.md

 Python Breeding Optimizer and Simulator: A Python library for simulating breeding programs and optimizing breeding-related problems.

+## Detailed Documentation
+A full website hosting all documentation can be found at [the project GitHub Pages website](https://rzshrote.github.io/pybrops/).
+Please consult the documentation to learn how to use PyBrOpS.

 ## General installation requirements
 1) `Python 3.8.0+`